Credit Card Fraud

-At DeBruin Law, we understand that these types of accusations can result in serious consequences – they can damage your career, reputation, and family life.
+At DeBruin Law, PLLC, we understand that these types of accusations can result in serious consequences – they can damage your career, reputation and family life.
 The criminal penalties of a conviction can send you to jail or prison, away from your friends and family, and into financial ruin.
-Call us today at (517) 324-4303 to schedule a consultation.
+Call us today at 517-731-0353 or fill out our online contact form to schedule a consultation.

 Michigan Credit Card Fraud Law